ing-bank/sparse_dot_topn/README.md

 **sparse\_dot\_topn** relies on a C++ extension for the computationally intensive multiplication routine.
 **Note that the wheels vendor/ships OpenMP with the extension to provide parallelisation out-of-the-box.**
-**This may cause issues when used in combination with other libraries that ship OpenMP like PyTorch.**
 If you run into any issues with OpenMP see INSTALLATION.md for help or run the function without specifying the `n_threads` argument.

 Installing from source requires a C++17 compatible compiler.